 Stepping back in time at the Historic Huntsville Depot

 Join the Museum

 Which brings me to my next point: go ahead and do yourself a huge favor and buy a membership.
 While this is particularly true for locals or those relocating to Huntsville, it’s not bad advice for those who are just visiting.
 For most families, the membership pays for itself within a couple of visits, so even if you’re just here for a little while, it lets you break up your visits and explore at a more relaxed pace.
 And if you get the Nationwide Membership plan, you can use your membership at any other children’s museum that is a part of the Association of Children’s Museum to get a 50 percent discount on admission for up to six family members.
 Buy here, and continue to use it back home or wherever your travels take you.
-And as an added bonus, you can use a membership for discounts for the several local shops and businesses including the EarlyWorks gift shops, Spirited Art, and Emma’s Tea Room.
+And as an added bonus, you can use a membership for discounts for the several local shops and businesses including the EarlyWorks gift shops and Emma’s Tea Room.

 The famous talking clock at the EarlyWorks Children's Museum

 Speaking of the EarlyWorks gift shops… You need to be buying all of the stuff here that you never knew you needed!
 Awesome jewelry, cute picture frames, tasty fudge… Also really neat things like courting candles.
 (Make sure you ask about the story behind the courting candle when you buy it!)
 Many of the crafts are handmade by EarlyWorks staff member Lora McGowan, who is amazingly talented.
 So buying stuff at the gift shop is helping support a local artist.
 A very worthy cause, don’t you think?